-An anxiety journal is a physical notebook or App that helps you to track and manage your anxiety.
-It can be used to record your thoughts, feelings and symptoms.
+An anxiety journal is a physical notebook or App that helps you track and manage your anxiety.
+It can be used to record your thoughts, feelings, and symptoms.
 This can help you to identify patterns and triggers.
-Keeping an anxiety journal will also help understand your anxiety, reduce stress, and improve your mood.
+Keeping a diary or a journal like this will also help understand and manage anxiety, stress management, and improve your mood.
 This journal can of course be then shared with your therapist as well if needed.

-- Anxiety… What exactly is it?
+- What exactly is Anxiety?
 Do you have it?

 - Ways of Treating Anxiety and Calming Your Mind

-- Did your therapist tell you to keep an anxiety journal? wondering how it’s beneficial?
+- Did your therapist tell you to keep an anxiety journals?
+Wondering how it’s beneficial?

-- Which age groups should consider keeping an anxiety journal and why?
+- Which age groups should consider keeping an anxiety journals and why?

 - What to write in an anxiety journal

-- Use an App or a physical notebook for daily journaling?
+- App or a Physical notebook for daily journaling?

-Anxiety… What exactly is it?
+What exactly is Anxiety?
 Do you have it?